suman711/rt-dto/docs/HLD.md

 - `logger` — module path
 - `message` — human-readable with job_id and task_type context

-This format is directly ingestible by Datadog, CloudWatch, Grafana Loki, and ELK Stack.
+This format is directly ingestible by Datadog, CloudWatch, Grafana Loki and ELK Stack.

 ### Health Endpoint
 `GET /health` verifies Redis connectivity in addition to app health — suitable for Docker healthchecks and load balancer probes.